 - 9.1.
 Unauthorised persons will not have access to the Control Room without an authorised member of staff being present.
 Special permission may be granted by senior officers. - 9.2.
 Operators, who are specially selected and trained in accordance with the strategy contained within the Procedure Manual, shall staff the Control Room. - 9.3.
 All CCTV personnel shall receive relevant training in the requirements of the Human Rights Act 1998, Data Protection Act 2018, General Data Protection Regulations May 2018, Regulation of Investigatory Powers Act 2000, this Code and the CCTV Procedure Manual.
 Further training will be identified and provided as necessary. - 9.4.
 All CCTV staff and partnerships recognises that public authorities and those organisations carrying out the functions of a public service are required to observe the obligations imposed by the Human Rights Act 1998.
 The Partnership considers that the use of CCTV in Tunbridge Wells, Knights Park, North Farm, Fountains Retail Park, Paddock Wood, Southborough, Rusthall, Cranbrook, Lamberhurst, Hawkhurst, Pembury, Tonbridge, West Malling, Snodland and car parks in Aylesford, West Malling and Blue Bell Hill, are necessary, proportionate and a suitable tool to help reduce crime and the fear of crime and to improve public safety. - 9.5.
 The Tunbridge Wells and Tonbridge & Malling Borough Councils CCTV System shall be operated with respect for all individuals, recognising the individual right to be free from inhuman or degrading treatment and avoiding any form of discrimination on the basis of sex, race, age, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status. - 9.6.
 All persons involved with the System must be vetted by the Police, in accordance with Kent Police Force Policy.
 This applies to all CCTV personnel, irrespective of whether they are employed full-time, part-time, or on a permanent or casual basis. - 9.7.
-The safety and welfare to staff, visitors and contractors to the CCTV Control Room is of the upmost importance.
-COVID-19 had seen the introduction of many additional safety measures.
-Hand sanitisers inside and outside the control room, social distances markers on the floor, mobile safety screens, office deep cleaning programme in place and controlled visits only.
+All persons involved with the System shall receive training in respect of this Code of Practice, the CCTV Procedure Manual and legislation relevant to their role.
+Such training will be updated as and when necessary.
+All operators must be vetted and licensed by the Security Industry Authority (SIA) and trained in public space surveillance. - 9.8.
+All CCTV staff training will be provided and supervised by persons qualified and experienced in all aspects of the management and operation of the CCTV system. - 9.9.
+All new CCTV staff are required to complete a CCTV training course. - 9.10.
+All CCTV staff have access to a training scheme with many related courses available to choose from.
+This is evaluated during one to one meetings and staff appraisals. - 9.11.
+Discipline Each individual having responsibility under the terms of this Code, who has any involvement with the System to which it refers, will be subject to the Authority's